Creative Blocks

 12. Set Realistic Goals and Deadlines

-Break down your design projects into smaller, manageable tasks.
-Then set realistic goals and deadlines.
-This approach helps to keep you from feeling overwhelmed.
-It also lets you focus on one step at a time.
-Celebrate small victories along the way, as each accomplishment boosts your motivation and confidence.
+Designers should break their design projects down into smaller, manageable tasks—and then set realistic goals and deadlines.
+This approach helps keep them from feeling overwhelmed.
+Plus, it lets them focus on one step at a time.
+They should celebrate small victories along the way—as each accomplishment serves to boost motivation and confidence.

 13. Go for Continuous Learning and Professional Development

-Invest in your professional development by staying updated on the latest design trends, industry best practices, and emerging technologies.
-Learn continuously through online courses, workshops, conferences, or joining design communities.
-When you expand your knowledge and skill set, you’ll have the tools to overcome creative challenges and push your creative boundaries.
+It's wise to invest in professional development by staying updated on the latest design trends, industry best practices and emerging technologies.
+So, designers should learn continuously through online courses, workshops, conferences or joining design communities.
+When designers expand their knowledge and skill sets, they’ll have the tools to get past and get over creative challenges—and push their creative boundaries.

 14. Practice Mind Mapping

-Mind mapping is a visual technique that helps you organize thoughts and ideas in a non-linear way.
-Start with a central concept or problem statement.
-Then branch out with related ideas or potential solutions.
-Mind mapping encourages free association.
-It can also unveil hidden connections and creative solutions that you may not spot in a linear thought process.
+Mind mapping is a visual technique—one that helps designers organize thoughts and ideas in a non-linear way.
+They start with a central concept or problem statement.
+Then they branch out with related ideas or potential solutions.
+Mind mapping is helpful as it encourages free association.
+It can also unveil hidden connections and creative solutions that someone mightn't spot in a linear thought process.

 A diagram of a mind map.

-Mind maps can help you branch out to areas you might not tap otherwise.
+Mind maps can help designers branch out to areas they mightn't tap otherwise.

 © Saurav Pandey, Fair use